peterkos/peterkos.github.io/content/posts/2025-01-09-a-swift-kick-in-the-lsp.md

 ],
 ```

-Our dependency has a lower minimum for macOS (.v10_13) than our package supports (.v10_14)!
+Our dependency has a higher minimum for macOS (.v10_14) than our package supports (.v10_13)!
 Yes, yes, this is exactly what the error message said.
 But we're at a semantic impasse.
 While I could set something silly, like a `.macOS("v99")`, that would only solve the dependency resolution issue.
 This is an iOS package, and we only want it to be built for iOS.
 Maybe we can set this as a flag in SPM?
 How can we make SPM target iOS, not macOS?

 ## Get SPM to target iOS, not macOS